General Mills, Inc. (NYSE:GIS) Shares Sold by Bronte Capital Management Pty Ltd.

 General Mills Dividend Announcement

-The business also recently announced a quarterly dividend, which was paid on Tuesday, November 1st.
-Investors of record on Monday, October 10th were issued a $0.54 dividend.
+The firm also recently declared a quarterly dividend, which was paid on Tuesday, November 1st.
+Shareholders of record on Monday, October 10th were issued a dividend of $0.54 per share.
+This represents a $2.16 dividend on an annualized basis and a yield of 2.73%.
 The ex-dividend date was Thursday, October 6th.
-This represents a $2.16 dividend on an annualized basis and a yield of 2.73%.
-General Mills’s dividend payout ratio (DPR) is presently 45.47%.
+General Mills’s dividend payout ratio (DPR) is 45.47%.

-A number of equities analysts have issued reports on the company.
-Credit Suisse Group increased their price target on General Mills from $74.00 to $77.00 and gave the stock a “neutral” rating in a research report on Thursday, September 22nd.
+Several equities analysts have recently weighed in on GIS shares.
 BMO Capital Markets raised their target price on General Mills from $80.00 to $85.00 and gave the company a “market perform” rating in a research report on Thursday, September 22nd.
-Piper Sandler increased their price target on General Mills from $80.00 to $88.00 and gave the company an “overweight” rating in a report on Thursday, September 22nd.
-Deutsche Bank Aktiengesellschaft increased their price target on General Mills from $81.00 to $88.00 and gave the company a “buy” rating in a report on Thursday, September 22nd.
-Finally, UBS Group raised their target price on General Mills from $79.00 to $82.00 in a research note on Thursday, September 22nd.
+Bank of America raised their target price on General Mills from $74.00 to $81.00 and gave the stock a “neutral” rating in a research note on Thursday, September 22nd.
+Piper Sandler raised their target price on General Mills from $80.00 to $88.00 and gave the stock an “overweight” rating in a research note on Thursday, September 22nd.
+Deutsche Bank Aktiengesellschaft raised their target price on General Mills from $81.00 to $88.00 and gave the stock a “buy” rating in a research note on Thursday, September 22nd.
+Finally, Morgan Stanley raised their target price on General Mills from $66.00 to $71.00 and gave the stock an “underweight” rating in a research note on Thursday, September 22nd.
 Two investment analysts have rated the stock with a sell rating, eight have issued a hold rating and four have assigned a buy rating to the company.
 According to MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus price target of $76.38.

 About General Mills